jfbouzereau/explorer/README.md

 A graph is represented by an area with different noticeable parts :
 ![graph](screenshots/graph.jpg)

-  1 Close box.
+  1. Close box.
 Click on this box to close the graph.
 All the computations done will be lost.

-  2 Option menu.
+  2. Option menu.
 Some graphs have different ways of representing the results.
 In that case   click on this sign to bring up the menu to choose from.
 Alternatively, right-click or control-click within the graph.

-  3 Title bar.
+  3. Title bar.
 This area shows the current selection (see below).
 Click on this area to drag the graph around.

-  4 Slots.
+  4. Slots.
 These are the places where you can define the parameters of the analysis.
 In function of the graph, different combinations of slots are shown.
 On a pink slot you can drag a categorical field.
 On a blue slot you can drag a numerical slot.

-  5 Resize box.
+  5. Resize box.
 Click on this box and drag to resize the graph.

 To change the type of a graph, drag the icon of the new type onto the graph.
 The new analysis will retain the parameters and selection of the previous one.

+## Selection

+Every analysis can be restricted to a part of the data only.
+The set of observations (records) currently processed by a graph is named the selection, and is displayed in the title bar .
+Initially, the selection consists of all the observations, and the title is blank.

+#### Selection based on a categorical field
+* Use a type of graph that allows to split the dataset into the desired groups : pie chart, bar chart, treemap.
+* Drag the slice of the group to be processed out of the graph, onto the workspace.
+* This creates a new pie graph with a selection equal to the slice's category.
+* Drag the icon of the wanted analysis onto this second graph.
+It will change its type, but will retain the selection.
+The type of graph can be changed as many times as wished, all the analyses will be conducted on the same selection.

+Conversely, the selection of an existing graph can be changed by dragging a pie slice onto its title.
+This allows to conduct successively the same analysis on different parts of the data.

+#### Selection based on a numerical field
+* Drag a numerical field from the blue zone to the title of an existing graph.
+The selection will consists of all the observations with a non-null value of the field.
+Typically a dummy variable (with values 0 or 1) would be used for this, but not necessarily.

+#### Combining selections
+Dragging a slice to the title of a graph which already has a selection will combine the two sets.

+If the two variables are the same, the resulting selection will be the union of the two sets.
+Example: a pie graph splits the data into Apples, Pears, Peaches, and Apricots.
+If you drag the apple slice to the title of another graph, the selection will be Apples.
+If you then drag the peach slice to the title of the graph, the selection will be Apples + Peaches

+If the two variables are not the same, the resulting selection will be the intersection of the two sets.
+Example : a pie graph splits the data into Apples, Pears, Peaches and Apricots.
+If you drag the apple slice to the title of another graph, the selection will be Apples.
+If you change the variable defining the pie to split the data into Organic and Non-Organic, and drag the Organic slice to the title of the second graph, the selection will be Apples AND Organic.

 ## Tools

 Here are the various tools proposed by the toolbar at the bottom of the screen :